mjphaynes/php-resque/README.md

 * Has built in event system to enable hooks for deep integration.
 * Support for priorities (queues).

-_This version is not a direct port of Gihtub's Resque and therefore is not compatible with it, or their web interface._
+_This version is not a direct port of Github's Resque and therefore is not compatible with it, or their web interface._
 _A web interface for this version is currently in development, if you want to know more or help out then drop me a line._